DTU-Space-Electronics-Mechanics-group/dtu-space-interview-homework/README.md

 ![Example UML sequence diagram](docs/sequence-diagram-example.svg "Example UML sequence diagram")

-# UML-like CLASS DIAGRAM OF THE board_architecture_t STRUCTURE
+# UML-LIKE CLASS DIAGRAM OF THE board_architecture_t STRUCTURE

 Provide a UML-like class diagram of the board_architecture_t structure and all its children structures.